MileHacker Logo

 • Restaurants: Dine at local "sikdang" eateries for traditional tastes.

-• Accommodation: Stay in locally owned guesthouses or hotels a place you can.
+• Accommodation: Stay in locally owned guesthouses or hotels where you can.

-• Daily Needs: Buy snacks and drinks from local convenience retailers or markets.
+• Daily Needs: Buy snacks and drinks from local convenience stores or markets.

 • Job Creation: Your choices contribute to sustaining local jobs.